All Episodes

 Because he's right.

-We've got these three, we got three soldiers, Al Qaeda in Iraq claims to have captured them, and they're warning us, they're warning the United States of America that it'll be held to pay if we keep searching for them.
+They're warning the United States of America that it'll be held to pay if we keep searching for them.

 They're warning us to suspend the search.

-And the point that I made at the beginning of the program was wait a second, how can this possibly happen?
+And the point that I made at the beginning of the program was: wait a second, how can this possibly happen?

-Why, we've cleaned up our actors, Abu Ghraib, we've punished all the people that were guilty there.
+We've punished all the people that were guilty there.

-We're gonna punish even more.
+We're going to punish even more.

 We're giving all kinds of benefits to our prisoners now.

-We're not torturing them every war.
+We're not torturing them everywhere.

 We've given them Geneva convention protection and so forth.